Support for residential property transactions

 What is Stamp Duty Land Tax (SDLT)?

 Stamp Duty Land Tax is a tax that is payable to the Government when you buy property or land over a certain price.
-SDLT applies to both freehold and leasehold property purchases, and if you are buying with or without a mortgage.
+SDLT applies to both freehold and leasehold property purchases.

 How much SDLT will I have to pay?